JanisGeise/sparseSpatialSampling/README.md

 - the domain can be represented by any of the available geometry object classes

 #### Adding geometries:
-- there can be added as many further geometries as required to avoid generating a grid in areas where a geometry in the CFD simulation is present
+- there can be added as many geometries as required to avoid generating a grid in areas where a geometry in the CFD simulation is present
 - for all geometries, which are not domains, `keep_inside = False` has to be set indicating that there shouldn't be cells generated inside these objects